Sept. 12 Planning Commission meeting canceled

-The regular monthly meeting of the Tehachapi Planning Commission has been canceled for September.
+The regular monthly meeting of the Tehachapi Planning Commission set for Sept.
+12 was canceled.

 According to a notice from the city, the Sept.
-12 meeting will not be held due to lack of agenda items.
+12 meeting was canceled due to lack of agenda items.

 Please log in, or sign up for a new account and purchase a subscription to continue reading.